Dimchikkk/velo/Readme.md

 enjoyable project to work on.

 ## What\'s implemented:
--   support rectangle/circle nodes (circle was temporarily removed, will be added back soon with proper border)
+-   support rectangle/circle/paperlike notes
--   add/remove node
+-   add/remove note
--   node resizing
+-   note resizing
--   node repositioning
+-   note repositioning
 -   wrapped text inside nodes
 -   paste screenshot from clipboard [native target only 🖥️]
--   connect nodes with arrows
+-   connect notes with arrows
 -   make app snapshot in memory and load from it (MacOs: Command + s\[l\])
--   save app state to db and load from it
+-   save app state to database and load from it
--   change background color of nodes
+-   change background color of notes
--   move node to front/back
+-   move note to front/back
--   positioning text inside node
+-   positioning text inside note
 -   multiple documents/tabs support
 -   load app state from url
--   ability to create sharable url of the document using \"Share Document\" button (**.velo.toml** should be created in user home directory containing GitHub access token with \"gist\" scope) [native target only 🖥️]:
+-   ability to create sharable url of the document using \"Share Document\" button (**.velo.toml** should be created in user's home directory containing GitHub access token with \"gist\" scope) [native target only 🖥️]:

    ```toml